JackSnowWolf/OpenSC/README.md

 # OpenSC
-A toy project of programming language for smart contract.
+A toy project of programming language for smart contract written in `Ocaml`.
 This is final project for COMS W4115 programming language & translator @ Columbia.

 ## Introduction